Draudastic26/document-handler/document-handler-unity/Assets/DocumentHandler/README.md

 # DocumentHandler

-Open a document with a corresponfing native app.
+Open a document with a corresponding native app.